armcknight/mtg/README.md

         - sideboards
             - [ ] appending
             - [ ] subtracting
-        - [ ] Deck retirement: move the cards back into collection, but keep the deck list in a separate area that can be excluded from the rest of searches, like in `/decks/retired/<deck-name>.csv`
+        - [x] Deck retirement: move the cards back into collection, but keep the deck list in a separate area that can be excluded from the rest of searches, like in `/decks/retired/<deck-name>.csv` (both a `--retire-deck` option is provided for direct action on a deck, and a `--retire` flag is provided that will work with `--add-to-deck` for immediate retirement of the deck from the input list)
         - Deck building features
             - [ ] Combo searches using Scryfall `related_card`:`combo_piece`
             - [ ] Given a deck list, determine which cards are already owned in the collection and other decks